SandBell® Origins: No Homemade SandBell can Equal it

 We are asked constantly how the SandBell came into existence.
+There is no substitute.
+No homemade SandBell can be created that is anything like it.
 So we thought we would share the origin story of how it came about.

 The problem was seen by Jim Liston, co-founder President of the Competitive Athlete Training Zone (“CATZ”).
 CATZ is a sports performance training program focused on youth athletes, and Jim is one of the top experts in strength and conditioning, training professionals athletes like David Beckham, who incidentally used SandBells when recovering from an injury at CATZ.